1990 Hungarian presidential election: Background

-In the end, the implicit deal on the presidency (the only place where the Communists appeared to have gotten the upper hand) reached in the Round Table Talks was reversed: when the MSZMP dissolved itself in early October and became the Hungarian Socialist Party (MSZP), a majority of members as well as MPs failed to join the new party, and Pozsgay was not elected its leader.
-The Hungarian Democratic Forum (MDF) won the first democratically free parliamentary election in March 1990, while SZDSZ came to the second place with 92 MPs.
-József Antall became Prime Minister and entered coalition with FKGP and the Christian Democratic People's Party (KDNP).
-As there were several two-thirds laws according to the Hungarian Constitution, Antall concluded pact with SZDSZ, under which the liberal opposition party could nominee a candidate for the position of President of Hungary, in exchange for contribution to the constitutional amendments.
+In the end, the implicit deal on the presidency (the only place where the Communists appeared to have gotten the upper hand) reached in the Round Table Talks was reversed: when the Hungarian Socialist Workers' Party dissolved itself in early October and became the Hungarian Socialist Party, a majority of members as well as MPs failed to join the new party, and Pozsgay was not elected its leader.
+The Hungarian Democratic Forum won the first democratically free parliamentary election in March 1990, while Alliance of Free Democrats came to the second place with 92 MPs.
+József Antall became Prime Minister and entered coalition with Independent Smallholders, Agrarian Workers and Civic Party and the Christian Democratic People's Party.
+As there were several two-thirds laws according to the Hungarian Constitution, Antall concluded pact with Alliance of Free Democrats, under which the liberal opposition party could nominee a candidate for the position of President of Hungary, in exchange for contribution to the constitutional amendments.
 According to some opinions, the pact concluded specifically for the person of Árpád Göncz.

-The Socialist Party themselves used the initiative to force a vote on direct election of the president on 29 July 1990, but this failed due to a turnout of just 14%.
-Instead of a Communist candidate chosen in direct elections before the election of a new parliament, the parliamentary parties unanimously nominated SZDSZ politician and notable anti-communist Árpád Göncz to the position of President of Hungary.
+The Hungarian Socialist Party themselves used the initiative to force a vote on direct election of the president on 29 July 1990, but this failed due to a turnout of just 14%.
+Instead of a Communist candidate chosen in direct elections before the election of a new parliament, the parliamentary parties unanimously nominated Alliance of Free Democrats politician and notable anti-communist Árpád Göncz to the position of President of Hungary.